-- (i) The Company's executive directors represent all of the Company's chief executives.
-Accordingly, no separate disclosure in respect of the remuneration of the chief executives is made in the financial statements. - (ii) Mr. Cheng Li Xiong was re-designated from an executive director to a non-executive director of the Company from 17 October 2016. - (iii) Mr. Liu Shun Fai resigned as the Company's independent non-executive director from 30 May 2015. - (iv) Prof. Liu Tao was appointed as the Company's independent non-executive director on 17 September 2015.
+- ) The Company's executive directors represent all of the Company's chief executives.
+Accordingly, no separate disclosure in respect of the remuneration of the chief executives is made in the financial statements. - Mr. Cheng Li Xiong was re-designated from an executive director to a non-executive director of the Company from 17 October 2016.